 Registration for new international graduates

-This application is for internationally-educated applicants who have obtained their chiropractic education outside of Canada and completed parts A, B and C of the Canadian Chiropractic Examining Board (CCEB) exam.
+This application is for internationally-educated applicants who have obtained their chiropractic education outside of Canada and completed the Canadian Chiropractic Examining Board (CCEB) exam.

 Education

-All applicants must have a chiropractic degree from a CCE-accredited program.
+All applicants must have a chiropractic degree from a Council on Chiropractic Education (CCE) accredited program.
 CCE-accredited programs can be viewed via the following links:

 CCEB examination